 Throughout recorded history, Icelanders tested their strength on specific rocks, the most famous being the Húsafell stone, weighing 186kg (409lbs).
 A Fullsterkur status (a person of 'Full Strength') was only gained by hoisting, carrying and placing a rock of 155kg or heavier on a platform waist height or higher.

-Photo from Wikimedia, Creative Commons, by Chris 73
+Photo from Wikimedia, Creative Commons, by Chris 73.
+No edits made.

 Iceland has a strong and long running power sports tradition.
 Competing in Icelandic wrestling, Glíma, was traditionally done by both genders, where the primary objective was to throw your opponents over your head and to the ground.